-Deindustrialization and the Politics of Our Time Artist in Residence (AIR) Program

-Gender, Family, and Deindustrialization Thematic Initiative (2 positions - 2023-24)
+Deindustrialization and the Politics of Our Time Artist in Residence (AIR) Program Race, Populism and the Left Thematic Initiative (2 positions - 2024-25, CAD \$5,000-10,000)

 Brexit, the election of Donald Trump as US President, and the rise of right-wing populism across continental Europe have refocused attention on the connections between race, gender and class in deindustrialized working-class communities.
 These volatile events have prompted debate and conjecture about the root causes and timing of the current social and political upheaval but little sustained research into those "left behind."